walchko/github-blog/source/blog/mechanical-engineering/materials/strength-of-materials.md

+---
-# Strength of Materials (or Mechanics of Materials)
+title: Strength of Materials (or Mechanics of Materials)
+---

 ## References